Penkridge (Cannock from 1877), Staffordshire

 The Penkridge Poor Law Union formally came into being on 29th September 1836.
 Its operation was overseen by an elected Board of Guardians, 30 in number, representing its 21 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):

-Initially, the new Penkridge Union made use of an existing workhouse building at Brewood built in around 1800 and enlarged in 1838.
+Initially, the new Penkridge Union made use of an existing workhouse building on Bargate Street, Brewood, built in around 1800 and enlarged in 1838.

-In 1870-1, a new workhouse was built at a site to the west of Cannock.
+In 1870-1, a new workhouse was built at a site on Wolverhampton Road to the west of Cannock.
 The new workhouse could accommodate about 200 inmates and cost around £8,000 to build.
 Its location and layout are shown on the 1915 map below:

 In 1870, a report in The Builder magazine provided details of the building.